top of page

 For official x-rays grading, the dog must be at least 12 months old.
 The result of the elbow joint X-ray is recorded centrally in SKK and logged in Hunddata/Avelsdata database.

-DNA Analysis
+DNA testing

 The pedigree-based method also assumes that the breed's founding ancestors in a pedigree are completely unrelated, although breed analysis shows that this is rarely the case.
-Additionally, the pedigree method requires careful record-keeping of each litter over dozens of generations, and errors can occur.
+Additionally, the pedigree method requires careful record keeping of each litter over dozens of generations and errors can occur.

 While it is certainly important to keep detailed pedigrees, the use of a genetic COI is an easier and more accurate way to assess inbreeding effectiveness and long-term health within breeding programs.

-For more information on Embark breeding programs:
+For more information about Embark breeding programs:

 Embarkvet - Breeders